Referral

 Service: There will be an option for a service that includes ‘CMDU’ in the name

-If an A&G option is not available on e-RS for your local CMDU, please use the direct referral option below.
-If appropriate, and asked for, advice may still be provided via the below option.
+If an A&G option is not available on e-RS for your local CMDU, but you are willing to prescribe with appropriate advice, please use the Direct Referral option below, using the shortened A&G Referral Template.

 e-Referral Service Selection